Longrakered trevally: Description

 The longrakered trevally is a large fish, reported to reach 1m in length, however is commonly seen at lengths below 60 cm.
-The longrakered trevally has a body shape typical to many trevallies in the genera Carangoides and Caranx, having a compressed oblong body, with the convexity of the forehead increasing with age.
+The longrakered trevally has a body shape typical of many trevallies in the genera Carangoides and Caranx, having a compressed oblong body, with the convexity of the forehead increasing with age.
 The lower jaw protrudes beyond the upper jaw, giving a pronounced 'chin', which becomes stronger as the fish grows, and is diagnostic of the species.
 The jaws of the species contain narrow bands of villiform teeth, with no teeth present on the tongue, a feature which distinguishes it from the silvermouth trevally.
 The gill rakers of the longrakered trevally are also distinctive, being elongated and feather like, extending into the mouth to the tongue.
 There are 74–86 gill rakers in total.
 The dorsal fin is in two parts; the first having 7–8 spines and the second 1 spine and 20 to 22 soft rays.
 The anal fin has 2 detached spines followed by 17 to 18 soft rays.
 Both the soft dorsal and anal fins are elongated, sometimes to filaments in juveniles, with the dorsal fin being longest and occasionally extending to the caudal fin.
 The pectoral fins are falcate and extend beyond the intersection of the curved and straight part of the lateral line.
-The lateral line has a moderate anterior arch, with the straight section containing 0-5 scales followed by 26-38 scutes.
+The lateral line has a moderate anterior arch, with the straight section containing 0–5 scales followed by 26–38 scutes.
 The breast area is devoid of scales from the operculum to behind the pelvic fins and extends up to the base of the pectoral fins.
 There are 24 vertebrae in total.

 The longrakered trevally is a blue green to olive green above fading to a silvery white below.
 A dark diffuse blotch is present on the upper operculum in large individuals, but is faint or absent in smaller fish.
 The cheeks, lower jaw, inside of the mouth and tongue are all silver in smaller specimens.
 The spinous dorsal fin is dusky to black, while the soft dorsal and anal fins are dusky to pale green.
 In larger individuals the lobes of both these fins are dark, however in small specimens the filamentous of the dorsal fin rays are black while the anal fin rays white.
 The caudal fin is dusky.
 Juveniles may have 7–8 dark vertical crossbands across their body.